Kris Kristofferson: Political views and advocacy

 Kristofferson was a vocal opponent of the Gulf War and Iraq War and a critic of a number of United States military interventions and foreign policy positions, including the United States invasion of Panama and U.S. support of the Contras during the Nicaraguan Revolution and of the Apartheid government in South Africa.

 Kristofferson endorsed Jesse Jackson's presidential campaign in 1988 and Ross Perot's presidential campaign in 1992.

-Kristofferson's debut LP included a pro–Vietnam War song, but he said that he later became an opponent of the war after speaking with returning soldiers who had seen combat.
+Kristofferson's debut studio album included a pro–Vietnam War song, but he said that he later became an opponent of the war after speaking with returning soldiers who had seen combat.
 Speaking about a soldier who had told him that he had witnessed other soldiers throwing people out of helicopters during interrogation, Kristofferson said, "The notion that you could make a young person do something so inhumane to another soldier—or even worse, a civilian—convinced me that we were in the wrong."
-Kristofferson called himself a "dove with claws" and remained proud of his military service in spite of his anti-imperialist views.
+Kristofferson called himself a "dove with claws" and remained proud of his military service in spite of his anti-war views.

 In a 1991 interview on New Zealand TV, he condemned media support for the Gulf War, saying "The lapdog media cranks out propaganda that would make a Nazi blush."
 Kristofferson was a supporter of the United Farm Workers and appeared at several rallies and benefits for them, campaigning with Cesar Chavez for the passage of Proposition 14.
 He continued to play at benefits for the UFW through the 2010s.
 In 1987, he played at a benefit concert for Leonard Peltier with Jackson Browne, Willie Nelson and Joni Mitchell.
 In 1995, he dedicated a song to Mumia Abu-Jamal at a concert in Philadelphia, and was booed by the crowd.

 He performed in benefit concerts for Palestinian children, and said that he "found a considerable lack of work as a result."
-At a Bob Dylan anniversary concert shortly after Sinead O'Connor's protest on Saturday Night Live in 1992, he showed solidarity with her when she was booed by the crowd.
+At a Bob Dylan anniversary concert shortly after Sinéad O'Connor's protest on Saturday Night Live in 1992, he showed solidarity with her when she was booed by the crowd.